Nitrodist/markcampbell.me/_posts/2015-06-14-database-transactions-with-pytest.md

 1. Test discovery under `spec/` or `test/`
 2. Automatic database transaction support per test

-We have a old, custom Python project that I've been working with and slowly modernizing.
+We have a old, custom python project that I've been working with and slowly modernizing.
 The need to unit tests came up and I evaluated a few options.
 I ended up choosing [pytest](https://pytest.org/) as it seemed to be most modern and popular framework.

 By default, pytest is configured to discover tests in *all* directories and subdirectories.
 So, while it does work, it can be slow (because it crawls everything) and it can discover tests that it shouldn't (such as a vendored code).